MatthiasGwiozda/shopping-list/wiki/notes/questionsAndAnswers/Components.md

 In general components are reusable pieces of code, which includes html and JavaScript.
 Components may be designed to only be used once on the page.
 A component may be used multiple times, just like javaScript functions.

-A component can even use other components.
-The injectComponent function in the ComponentUtilities can be used by the "hosting" component for this purpose.
+A component can use other components.